About..

 Generally, and where not mentioned otherwise, are all pictures on that site taken by myself.
 The copyright is with me, or the respective photographers.

-Please contact me if you wish to obtain some pictures for private or commercial purposes.
+Please contact me if you wish to obtain some pictures for private or commercial purpose.
 Note that the resolution of the images shown in this web is limited to the standard resolution of internet browsers (72 dpi) and as such not suitable for download/ printout.

 Markus Fischer, Switzerland. email to: contact(at)markusworldwide.ch